peterylai/ATM/README.md

   * Object-oriented
   * DRY
+  * Follows good naming conventions

 2) Comment the code to explain what it does and why you made certain design decisions.

+We're most interested in your understanding of the JavaScript language and best practices.
 When you are done, zip up your solution and email it back to us.